iyaniwura/stat545_md_explorer/README.md

 ## stat545_participation

-This respository contains folder with the day-to-day activities of the course.
-I have organized the class participation for each day in a folder.
+This respository contains the day-to-day class activities of the course.
+I have organized the activities for each day in a folder, which is named with the day and date.